srzer/cse-507-project/report/sections/overview.typ

 Eventually we will explore the entire feasible domain and be left with small feasible regions where $f(x)$ is smallest.
 Having reduced the problem to small boxes, it is then efficient to find the minimum of $f(x)$ on each of these boxes directly using the method described above, as implemented in dReal.

-// maybe including a figure here to keep things interesting
 #figure(
   image("../renders/examples_2.png", width: 90%),
   caption: [From left to right: hand-written example, Singular Edge, and Rational Bowl optimization search space renders.